-St. Joan of Arc on Stage, in Film, and in the Catechism
+St. Joan of Arc on Stage, in Film and in the Catechism

-St. Joan of Arc was canonized in 1920 not because of her military triumphs or her mystical visions, but because she loved Jesus and His Church.
+St. Joan of Arc was canonized in 1920 not because of her military triumphs or her mystical visions, but because she loved Jesus and his Church.

 On May 30, 1431, after being found guilty of being a relapsed heretic and witch, Joan of Arc was burned alive at the stake in Rouen, France.
 She died repeating the name of Jesus.
 Her family worked for years to have her rehabilitated; in 1456, she was cleared of all charges in another trial.
 Pope Pius X beatified her in 1909 and Benedict XV canonized her in 1920.
 As patron saint of France and of soldiers, statues of her are often featured in French cathedrals and churches with the memorials to the thousands of dead in World War I and her image was also used in recruiting posters during that War to End All Wars.

-St. Joan of Arc is a popular saint among dramatists and novelists: George Bernard Shaw wrote a play about her, as did Jean Anouilh, Charles Peguy, and Maxwell Anderson.
-St. Therese of Lisieux was very devoted to St. Joan and portrayed her in convent plays in 1894 and 1895.
+St. Joan of Arc is a popular saint among dramatists and novelists: George Bernard Shaw wrote a play about her, as did Jean Anouilh, Charles Peguy and Maxwell Anderson.
+St. Thérèse of Lisieux was very devoted to St. Joan and portrayed her in convent plays in 1894 and 1895.
 Shakespeare included her in one of his history plays, Henry VI, Part 1; because she fought against the English in France, Shakespeare is not sympathetic to her at all.
 Voltaire and Friedrich Schiller wrote plays about her in French and German with drastically different views.

-St. Joan has been portrayed in movies by actresses ranging from Renee Jeanne Falconetti (The Passion of Joan of Arc), Ingrid Bergman, Jean Seberg, Milla Jovovich, and Leelee Sobieski.
+St. Joan has been portrayed in movies by actresses ranging from Renée Jeanne Falconetti (The Passion of Joan of Arc), Ingrid Bergman, Jean Seberg, Milla Jovovich, and Leelee Sobieski.
 The actress known as Valli (the Baroness Alida Maria Laura Altenburger von Marckenstein-Frauenberg) portrayed St. Joan of Arc in the movie within the movie, The Miracle of the Bells.